-At 31 March 2023, except where indicated, the following were indirect subsidiaries of the Company, where the Company's direct and indirect interest is in ordinary shares.
+At 31 March 2024, except for Daejan Holdings Limited which is directly owned, the following were indirect subsidiaries of the Company, where the Company's interest is in ordinary shares.
 All were wholly owned, except as indicated, and are included in the consolidated financial statements.

-Daejan Holdings Limited has guaranteed the liabilities of certain subsidiaries under Sections 479A and 479C of the Companies Act (2006).
+Daejan Group Holdings Limited has guaranteed the liabilities of certain subsidiaries under Sections 479A and 479C of the Companies Act (2006).

-Those companies on pages 82 and 83 marked by (a) will take advantage of the audit exemption set out within Section 479A of the Companies Act (2006) for the year ended 31 March 2023.
+Those companies on pages 82 and 83 marked by ® will take advantage of the audit exemption set out within Section 479A of the Companies Act (2006) for the year ended 31 March 2024.
 The assets, liabilities and results for the year of these companies have been audited as part of the group audit however these companies are exempt from having their own financial statements audited.